-When discussing resources within cloud computing, it won’t be long before you come across the following terms: Compute, Storage, and Network Resources.
-A clear understanding of each is essential for identifying what services you want to move to a cloud, should you decide to do so.
+When discussing cloud computing resources, it won’t be long before you come across the following terms: compute, storage, and network resources.
+A clear understanding of all cloud resources is essential for identifying what services you want to move to a cloud, should you decide to do so.

-Compute.
 Compute objects provide the brains to process your workload, including what is required to process and run requests from your applications and services.
-In the cloud, compute resources compare to the hardware devices with CPUs and RAM, typically your servers, and how they work in a classic, on the ground environment.
+In the cloud, compute resources compare to the hardware devices with CPUs and RAM, typically your servers, and how they work in a classic, on-the-ground environment.

-Storage.
 Storage resources simply allow you to save your data across a shared environment.
 Any object that allows you to save your data in the cloud is a storage resource.
-In a typical environment, these would be seen as server hard discs, network attached storage (NAS) used for file level shared storage access over the network, and the high-speed storage area network (SAM), which is block level shared storage accessed over a high-speed network.
+In a typical environment, these would be seen as server hard discs, network attached storage (NAS) used for file-level shared storage access over the network, and the high-speed storage area network (SAM), which is block-level shared storage accessed over a high-speed network.

 If we go back to our original definition of what is cloud computing, we can say that it is a remote virtual pool of on-demand shared resources offering compute, storage, and network services that can be rapidly deployed at scale.

-Within cloud computing there are three typical cloud models for different levels of management and security: public, private, and hybrid.
+There are three typical types of cloud computing (also named models) categorized by different levels of management and security: public, private, and hybrid.

-Public cloud.
-A public cloud model is where a vendor makes available the use of a shared infrastructure, including compute storage and network resources that can be provisioned on demand and typically accessed over the internet for public usage.
-The consumer will never see the hardware used, nor know the exact location of their data, but they will be able to specify the geographical region to aid with the speed of performance, depending on where users are located.
+A public cloud computing model is where a vendor makes available the use of a shared infrastructure, including compute storage and network resources that can be provisioned on demand and typically accessed over the internet for public usage.
+Thanks to this type of cloud computing, the consumer will never see the hardware used, nor know the exact location of their data, but they will be able to specify the geographical region to aid with the speed of performance, depending on where users are located.

 From a design perspective, it makes sense to host your infrastructure as close as possible to your users’ geographic region to reduce latency.
 All back end maintenance for physical location services such as power, cooling, etc., along with the physical maintenance of host and hardware failures will be maintained by the vendor and invisible to the end user.
 As a general rule, you can access your services on the public cloud from anywhere as long as you have an internet connection.

-Private cloud.
-With a private cloud, the infrastructure is privately hosted, managed, and owned by the individual company using it, giving it greater and more direct control of its data.
-As a result, the hardware is usually held on premise.
+With a private cloud computing model, the infrastructure is privately hosted, managed, and owned by the individual company using it, giving it greater and more direct control of its data.
+As a result, the hardware is usually held on premises.
 This differs from a typical on-premise server file approach in that the same cloud principles are applied to the design, such as the use of virtualization.
 This creates a pool of shared compute, storage, and network resources.

-With this approach, greater capital expenditure is required to acquire the host and the data center where they physically reside.
+With this type of cloud computing, greater capital expenditure is required to acquire the host and the data center where they physically reside.
 Additional resources will be needed for the day-to-day operations and maintenance of this equipment.
 As a result, your daily operational costs will also increase compared to that of a public cloud model.

-Hybrid cloud.
-The hybrid cloud makes use of both public and private clouds.
+The hybrid cloud computing model makes use of both public and private clouds.
 This model may be used for seasonal burst traffic or disaster recovery.

 There are a number of important characteristics that allows cloud computing to be such a powerful service.